markkoos/EmployeeTracker-mySQL/README.md

 - [Questions](questions)

 ### Installation
-Enter "npm i" into your GitBash and allow the node modules to install
+Create a .env file containing MySQL login information within the root directory of the project.
+Then enter "npm i" into your GitBash and allow the node modules to install

 ### Usage Information
 Enter "npm start" into your GitBash terminal and navigate through the given menu.